mdolab/pyhyp/doc/index.rst

 information.

 ..
 NOTE:: A working MPI is not strictly required.
-However, in most cases PETSc should be configured with MPI. `pyHyp` itself, however, does not currently run in parallel.
+However, in most cases PETSc should be configured with MPI.

 Compilation
 ------------